 To do this, you will have to go to the Benton County jail website, and search using:

 If you think this person is in jail, you can also call the jail get confirmation.

 If you think you might have an outstanding warrant for your arrest, you can check the arrest warrants inquiry online or call the jail directly.
 This requires a first and last name.
 You can also go to the local jail and ask one of the officers.
 Keep in mind that there is an outstanding warrant for your arrest, you will be taken into custody immediately.

 If you have a first and last name, and possibly an arrest date, contact the Benton County jail, on the phone, go there in person, or you can check online.
 Records of arrests are public record and this is freely available.

 A Civil Process is when you are served with legal papers, which can be warrants.
 You can find these civil process orders by getting in touch with the Sheriff’s office, online or by phone.

 All people registered as sex offenders have to be listed and registered on the sex offender databases required by the area they live in.
 The people listed on these databases have been convicted of a sex offense.
 You can access this information on the internet, but keep in mind that you will not be able to get the actual address, but rather the block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file containing a court docket and any documents and filings filed in the case.
 You can access your court records on the website, or at Clerk of Court in the county where the case was filed.

 Each and every state maintains a record of people’s criminal background.
 These state databases are all linked and you can track criminal histories from another state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that it was in a completely different state, you may have to pay for a more intensive search.

 A search of someone’s criminal history you will be able to get a listing of all the arrests, charges, or convictions for crimes, which include: